akeneo/pim-helpcenter/content/updates/2020-05/3-rules-engine-new-improvements.md

 [Manage your rules](../articles/articles/manage-your-rules.html)
 :::

-## New parameter in the Calculate action in order to round the result
+## Round your calculation results with a new parameter
 ::: meta-data type="Improvement" features="Productivity, Rules engine" available="late May" link-to-doc="../articles/articles/get-started-with-the-rules-engine.html"
 :::

-A new "round_precision" parameter is available in the Calculate action, in order to let you choose the way you want to round the result of the operation(s).
+To give your more flexibility and ensure your data is in the right format, the `round_precision` new parameter enables you to round the final result of your rule operation(s).
+For instance, define the number of decimals you need or remove all decimals.

-For instance, if the destination attribute is a number attribute that doesn't allow decimals, the action can be applied only when the result is an integer.
-This behavior can be changed by setting up the round_precision to 0: the result will be rounded and the action will be applied!

 ::: more
 [Get started with the rules engine](../articles/articles/get-started-with-the-rules-engine.html)